Skip to content

 Information Theory

 Information theory is the mathematical framework for measuring how much uncertainty or information is contained in a probability distribution.
 While probability theory tells us how to represent uncertainty, information theory tells us how to quantify it.
-In deep learning, information theory appears everywhere: in loss functions, in regularization, in probabilistic modeling (VAEs), and in the general idea of compressing data into meaningful representations.
+In deep learning, information theory appears everywhere: in loss functions, in regularization, in probabilistic modeling, and in the general idea of compressing data into meaningful representations.

 Info